Companhia Energética de Minas Gerais - CEMIG

 Scan Results

-Daily timeframePart of the utilities sector, Companhia Energética de Minas Gerais - CEMIG (CIG) is listed under Utilities - Regulated Electric.
-At a $6.15B market cap, Companhia Energética de Minas Gerais - CEMIG ranks as a mid-cap company within utilities.
+Daily timeframeHeadquartered within the utilities sector, Companhia Energética de Minas Gerais - CEMIG focuses on Utilities - Regulated Electric services and products.
+Companhia Energética de Minas Gerais - CEMIG, through its subsidiaries, engages in the generation, transmission, distribution, and sale of energy in Brazil.
+At a $6.12B market cap, Companhia Energética de Minas Gerais - CEMIG ranks as a mid-cap company within utilities.
 As of December 31, 2025, the company operated 32 hydro plants with a total capacity of 4,434 M, 2 wind farms with a total capacity of 71 MW, and 12 photovoltaic power stations with a total capacity of 169 MW; 365,577 miles of distribution lines; and 4,865 miles of transmission lines.

 Market Cap